Skip to content

 Prices and partners verified 25 April 2026 from each provider's UK site.

 Register for both UNiDAYS and Student Beans on your .ac.uk email.
-They feature different brands at different times, so having both apps is the only way to guarantee you do not miss a saving.
+They feature different brands at different times.
+Having both apps is the only way to guarantee you do not miss a saving.

 For a full breakdown of how the three platforms compare, see our TOTUM, UNiDAYS, Student Beans guide.
 For time-limited offers that are live right now, our monthly student deals roundup tracks what is currently worth grabbing.